Creating a smoother equipment checkout process for YSDN

 Wireframes were incredibly useful during this phase of the process as the team had been working semi-seperately on their own use cases at this point.
 By wireframing together, we were able to come back together and quickly figure out an adaptable dashboard system that works for all three user groups: students, monitors and administrators

 Overall, users were able to navigate within the created space fairly easily and intuitively understood the information architecture of the product.
 They were also excited with the features Toolbox had to offer.
 We found that there were some wayfinding and visual clarity issues, such as confusing labels on CTAs, ununified icons, and a lack of personalized features for the different user types.
-Through this testing, we were able to detect these issues early and quickly correct them.
+Through this testing, we were able to detect these issues early and correct them.

-Our solution to YSDN's equipment problems
+The digital solution to YSDN's equipment problems

 After a long three months, our final solution is a collective effort that helps create a platform capable of making several significant improvements to the current rental program of YSDN.
 For monitors (the user group I was responsible for), this new system is an invaluable step up from what they currently have in many different ways: